Frequently Asked Questions

 Laser therapy

-Laser is both a visible and infrared light that stimulates the body to do what it naturally does, but faster and more efficiently.
+Laser is a light that stimulates the body to do what it naturally does, but faster and more efficiently.

-Therapy occurs when a dose of light energy reaches target tissue and results in decreased inflammation, decreased pain, and accelerated healing.
+The therapy occurs when a dose of light energy reaches the target tissue resulting in inflammation control, pain reduction and tissue biostimulation.
 It is suitable to treat a wide variety of conditions including pre-surgical, post-surgical, acute, and chronic disease states.

-When it comes about doctorVet, he combination of 3 different wave lengths stimulates 3 different chromophores – melanin, hemoglobin, and water – which trigger 3 main effects:
+When it comes about doctorVet, he combination of 3 different wave lengths stimulates 3 different chromophores – melanin, hemoglobin, and cytochrome c oxidase – which trigger 3 main effects:

 1. Blood circulation